-The Bordelais have viticultural and vinicultural “best practice” down to an art.
+The Bordelais have viticultural and vinicultural “best practices” down to an art.
 It’s not technology per se…it’s technique.
 This translates into very high quality across multiple price points.
 Learn why Bordeaux, (yes Bordeaux!) can give you incredible value for the dollar!

-Learn why Bordeaux is both art and state-of-the-art?
+Learn why Bordeaux is both art and state-of-the-art.

 Presenter: Jeffrey Davies

 Born and raised in the San Francisco Bay Area, 90 minutes from the Napa Valley, Jeffrey developed an early predilection for the (fermented) fruit of the vine.
 By the time he hit the university, he was hooked.
 This led him to spend his junior year at the Université de Bordeaux, where, much to the chagrin of his professors, he spent considerably more time in the vineyards than in their classrooms.